Abdrushin-web/Web/README.md

 ## What is the Web Site Intention?

-This web site is intended for whole Earth to serve and preserve collected works of Lord Abd-ru-shin.
+This web site is intended for whole Earth to serve and preserve collected works of Lord Abd-ru-shin in multiple languages and editions.
 We strive for neutral, cleanest form possible to be sustained by group of collaborators.

+New web site is continuation of web site http://slovo.vzestup.net with Czech translation of Lord Abdrushin works.
 Original formulation of the project in Czech can be found at address http://duchovnipodpora.vzestup.net/projekty/ciste_slovo/start.

 ## Where is the Web Site Located?